integration-org/integration-repo/README.md

 Added new function to update file.
 Lets try what happen now?
 Made update file executable.
 Let's try now.
 Again trying with -f command.

+Setup commit-msg file.
+Added new policy into it.
+Let see what happen.